snikch/jquery.dirtyforms/README.md

 	// Continued: A helper to report the dirty status from the top document,
 	// and to allow setClean and rescan methods to affect the top document.
-	// We pass in the true parameter to ignore helpers so we don't get
+	// We pass in true to the excludeHelpers parameter so we don't get
 	// a recursive loop.
 	var topDocumentHelper = {
 		isNotTopDocument: window.top !== window.self,